 The tax system must be straightforward and transparent.
-People should be aware of what they are paying to assess better the value of the services they receive.
+It is vital that people should be aware of what they are paying in tax to assess the value of the services they receive.
 If they want greater provision, then they should expect to pay higher tax, and vice versa.

 Basic rate Income Tax and National Insurance Contributions must be replaced with an Education Tax and Health Tax.
 Initially these should be set at 22% and 10% of income respectively, making a total flat tax rate of 32%, the same as the current combined rates of basic rate Income Tax and Employees National Insurance Contributions.
 The level of the flat taxes will be determined by the funding needs of education and health policies.

-All adults over 30 would be required to complete a simple tax return, confirming their income from employment and disclosing any additional income.
+All adults over 30 should be sent a simple “one page” tax return, asking them to confirm their income from employment and to disclose any additional income.
 In return, they will be automatically entered for a national tax lottery, with a weekly top prize of £10m.
 Prize winners would undergo a full audit of their tax affairs before receiving their winnings.
 Those under 30 should be exempt from income tax.

 Removing allowances and broadening the tax base will reduce the scope for tax evasion and avoidance.
-With the exemption of the child disregard and interest on savings, all income would be subject to tax.
-To help cut the tax burden on most people, we should also consider a “rich” or “wealth” tax on those with assets of over £10m.
+With the exemption of the personal allowances and interest on savings, all income would be subject to tax.
+To help cut the tax burden on most people, we should also consider a “rich” or “wealth” tax.

-We must also simplify the tax system by abolishing smaller taxes that do not bring in significant revenue but require much bureaucracy and administration.
 Duties on beer, wine and spirits are outdated and should be abolished.
-The price of a pint of beer would fall by about 70p and wine £2.50 a bottle.
+The price of a pint of beer would fall by about 70p and wine £3.50 a bottle.